aframevr/aframe-presentation-kit/README.md

 Open up a scene in the A-Frame Inspector by pressing `<ctrl> + <alt> + i` on your keyboard.
 This will open up an embedded A-Frame scene in a visual tool.

-Check out these [public speaking guide](http://speaking.io/) and good luck!
+Check out this [public speaking guide](http://speaking.io/) and good luck!